elielvipata/JewelProgrammingLanguage/README.md

 #### High Level Type System:
 Jewel's high level type system consists of expressions and their operations.
 When an operation is applied to an expression it produces another expression.
 The expressions can be evaluated to values that are passed to the low level type system.

 #### Low Level Type System:
 Jewel has a low level type system that consists of discrete values with specific sizes in bytes that can be moved, copied or manipulated to create new values based on their operations.

 #### Static and Mutable Types
 All expressions and values can either be mutable or static and must be explicitly declared as such by the programmer.

 Static Values are  constant, they cannot be changed or moved.
 They are accessed by value, and if assigned to a variable, are considered global to the frame the variable is declared in.
 Locality plays a huge role in the semantics of static variables, an anonymous function can refer to a value in any supercedeing frame that calls it but it does so by coping the value in that address and deleting the value when execution exits its scope.

 Mutable values are values that are accessed by reference, they are local to the frame they are declared in and managaed on the heap.
 Useful for transfering state, any sort of imperative operation that requires the variables to change state(loops) would find these useful.

 Explicit value semantics make behavior of the program more transparent to the programmer.
 The goal for this feature is to avoid hiding value semantics and its details behind data structures and place them directly in the values themselves.
 If a programmer wishes to use a mutable datastructure, all they have to do is declare it as such and vice versa.

 #### Lifetimes and Ownership
 Transparency of behavior is the ideal goal for Jewel.
 This also applies to memory allocation and dellocation.
 Inorder to maintain the goal of execution speed and efficient memory management, Jewel will be using scope to determine the lifetime of variables created on the stack or heap.
 Since frames will have their own memory addresses and execution bodies, any variables created within them are automatically deleted when execution exits the frame.

-#### Expressions and Operations

-Values in Jewels can be used explicitly or placed in a variable.
-If used explicitly, they are placed in the program stack.
-Otherwise if placed in a variable, will go on the stack if static and on the heap if mutable.
+#### Memory Management
+- Jewel technically has automatic memory management using scopes and strict lifetime evaluation at compile time.
+A new memory management system is currently being worked on  called Principle of First Ownership and will ship in version 2 of the language.

 #### Sample Programs
 [Functions](functions.md)

-### Applications

-Web servers
-Command line interfaces
-Low level/memory intensive applications